 Coronavirus outbreak will spread, British PM Johnson says

-British Prime Minister Boris Johnson said on Monday that the country needed to be prepared for the new coronavirus to spread further.
+Prime Minister Boris Johnson said on Monday that Britain must be prepared for the new coronavirus to spread further.

-The spokesman said that Britain's finance minister Rishi Sunak and the Treasury had been in discussions with the Bank Of England about the virus but that the budget statement would go ahead on March 11.
+Johnson's spokesman said British finance minister Rishi Sunak and the Treasury had been in discussions with the Bank Of England about the virus, but that the annual budget statement would go ahead on March 11.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)